CluelessCoder73/ExactCut-Video-Tools/README.md

 Have you ever tried to cut a video "losslessly" using popular tools like mkvmerge or stream-copying with FFmpeg, only to find that your cuts aren't exactly where you placed them?
 You might notice:

 * **Lost Frames at the Start:** Your video segment begins *after* your intended start point, skipping valuable frames.
-* **Inaccurate End Points:** While less common, the end point might also shift, slightly altering your desired duration.
+* **Incomplete End Points:** The end point might also shift back in time, or may stutter just before the next segment starts.
 * **Keyframe Limitations:** Traditional "lossless" methods are forced to cut only at **keyframes (I-frames)**.
 If your desired cut point falls between keyframes, the tool *must* jump to the next available keyframe to avoid corrupting the video stream.
 This is why you lose frames!
 * **Complex Proxy Workflows:** If you edit with proxy videos for performance, manually aligning cuts for your high-resolution source can be a nightmare.
 * **Open GOP Codec Challenges:** Modern codecs like x265 (HEVC) use "Open GOP" structures, which can lead to visual corruption at cut-in points if not handled perfectly, often requiring you to cut even further back.